headphonejames/you-are-interesting-hugo/content/en/how.md

 After many additional conversations, it became clear that:

- * I needed to collect metrics.
-To do that, I would need to [build an app](https://github.com/headphonejames/you-are-interesting) to track those metrics.
-I landed on [streamlit](https://streamlit.io/) as my tech stack to  quickly build an app for data collection and persistence.
  * I needed a logo.
  * I needed a branded tee shirt.
  * I needed messaging to enroll people.
  * I needed a website (you are here).
  * I needed a number of great prompts, with room for ideas from other people.
  * I needed people to staff this idea with me.
+ * I needed to collect metrics.
+To do that, I would need to [build an app](https://github.com/headphonejames/you-are-interesting) to track those metrics.

 Finally, I needed to madly execute on all this in a very breif window of time.
 This had to come together within a month and a half.